irkgreen/beltprox/README.md

 --add check or a way to forcibly get the latest version.
-This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar -make sound on click (buffering) or clean up background color event (buggy) -Check if comments or location or ID or user have commas (or any other non-standard char) -what if no data and upload clicked
--make the table hollow so that flash is seen
+This could happen every time the user uploads --force users to run: chrome://appcache-internals/ or similar -make sound on click (buffering) or clean up background color event (buggy) -make the table hollow so that flash is seen
 -remove scale of 2.0
 -design for portrait